-Real Estate Development, Community Development | New York, NY, United States | Loeb Fellow 2014
+Real Estate Development, Community and Economic Development | New York, New York, United States | Loeb Fellow 2014 aranahankin@gmail.com

 Arana Hankin is founder and managing principal of Delevante Development Group, a New York based real estate project management firm with extensive experience in managing and developing historic sites and creative mixed use projects.
 The firm uses innovative placemaking models to transform and empower communities.
 It approaches real estate development from a unique perspective and finds creative ways to collaborate with community partners, incorporating innovative and sustainable design and inclusive building programs, while working to employ minority and women owned firms and local residents.